As amended by vote of the Membership, February 6, 2017

 - The Secretary shall have charge of maintaining and supplying copies of the Articles of Incorporation, Bylaws, Minutes of meetings, the Annual Report, and other official papers of the Corporation.

-- The Secretary shall publish the minutes of each Board meeting on the OSFCI Web site within three (3) weeks of the meeting.
+- The Secretary shall distribute the minutes of each Board meeting to the Board of Directors (and anyone else requesting a copy in writing or by email) within four (4) weeks of the meeting.
 Should an emergency arise, the Secretary may, with the prior approval of the President, delay such publication for one additional week.
-Minutes shall be published no later than four (4) weeks after the Board meeting.
-Should any members of the Corporation request printed copies of the minutes, the Secretary shall mail copies to them, with the postmark date meeting the above deadlines.

 - The secretary shall inform Directors, officers, and ex-officio board members of the time and place of regularly scheduled board meetings at least fourteen (14) days before each meeting. notice may be given by e-mail, phone, or letter, depending upon the preference of the Director, officer, and ex-officio board member.
 Members shall be informed of the time and place of regularly scheduled board meetings at least fourteen (14) days before each meeting through posting of an announcement on OSFCI's Web site.
 Directors, officers, and ex-officio board members shall be informed of emergency meetings at least twenty-four (24) hours prior to the meeting.